Chapter 4 :

 The priest asked my father to come on the stage and asked him to sit down beside me.
 Papa followed as asked and put his right palm under my right one and moved it towards Adhvik's direction where he had held out his right palm.

 I stared at my palm over my father's one with tears in my eyes.
 The hand that had taught me how to walk and stand up, taught me how to cross the road, the hand that held mine one during every hurdle in my childhood, was now going to hand that hand over to another hand.
-All these fler really overwhelming but I held back my tears.
+All these felt really overwhelming but I held back my tears.

 The touch of a slightly rough palm under mine brought me back to reality.
 I realised that my hand was finally on his, the person who'll be my husband within a few moments.